Digital FAST: An AI-Driven Multimodal Framework for Rapid and Early Stroke Screening: Dicussion

-Despite these promising results, several limitations related to data scale remain.
-The dataset is relatively small, consisting of 222 videos from a limited number of participants, which may restrict the model’s generalization to more diverse prehospital scenarios.
-In addition, the data were collected using simulated stroke symptoms rather than recordings from real patients.
-While this enables controlled acquisition and balanced labeling, it may not fully reflect the variability and complexity of real-world stroke presentations.
-The limited dataset size also increases the risk of overfitting, particularly for multimodal models with many parameters.
-Although pretrained models and controlled fine-tuning strategies improve stability, the reported performance should be interpreted cautiously and validated on larger, independent datasets.
+Despite these promising results, several limitations related to data scale and clinical representativeness remain.
+The dataset is relatively small, consisting of 222 samples from a limited number of participants, which may restrict generalization to more diverse prehospital scenarios and increase the risk of overfitting, particularly for multimodal models with many parameters.
+To mitigate this limitation, we leverage transfer learning by initializing the visual and audio encoders from pretrained models, which helps improve representation learning under limited data conditions.
+In addition, data augmentation strategies were applied during training and analyzed in the ablation study to improve model robustness.
+In addition, the data were collected using simulated stroke symptoms rather than recordings from real patients; therefore, the current study should be regarded as a proof-of-concept rather than a clinically validated, deployable screening system.
+While simulated data enable controlled acquisition and balanced labeling, they may not fully reflect the variability and complexity of real-world stroke presentations (e.g., differences in symptom severity, mixed symptom profiles, comorbidities, and older demographics).
+Moreover, real prehospital recordings can involve uncontrolled conditions such as camera motion, occlusions, and background noise, which may introduce distribution shifts.
+Accordingly, validation on larger, independent datasets, ideally including external test sets and prospective evaluations on real patients, is required before deployment.